beaconsproject/movement_explorer/docs/datasets.md

 ### Input 1: Animal movement data

-The animal movement data needs to be in a CSV format with the attributes listed below. **The functionality described in the next line will be implemented on 2025-10-16**.
-If the **season** attribute is not in the input file, you can use a dialog box to enter the start and end dates for as many seasons and migration periods as you like.
-Once this table is filled, the season attribute will automatically be created.
+The animal movement data needs to be in a CSV format with the attributes listed below.
+The easiest way to create this file is to use BEACONs Movement Mapper to define migration and seasonal segments.
+See Input two below if you do not have this attribute..

 Format:
 - Text file - comma separated values (".csv")